 Hanging Plants – the ultimate Scandi Boho chic living Accessory

-But the same rules apply…find plants that are a talking point – friends and guests may ask about the plant (or bump into it) and by having a story to tell, the plant becomes a conversation piece.
+Find plants that are a talking point – friends and guests may ask about the plant (or bump into it) and by having a story to tell, the plant becomes a conversation piece.
 This is the key to Scandi Boho – every piece in the home is a conversation piece, everything has a story.